jonasw247/brain-tumor-tissue-reconstruction/README.md

   -t, --transform_TS   Additionally transform Atlas tissue segementation and probability maps for WM, GM, CSF in to the patients anatomy
   -v, --verbose        Verbose ...
 ```
-For registering inside python script refer to the tutorial notebook
+For registering in python refer to the tutorial notebook